Buyers’ Home Inspections

 We’re proud to follow InterNACHI’s strict Standards of Practice to ensure that we are delivering an inspection you can rely on.

 If the home you’re looking to buy has a private well, the Vermont Department of Health recommends that drinking water be tested for contamination once a year to ensure that it is safe to drink.
 We can take care of the water quality testing process as part of your general home inspection.

 Radon is a naturally-occurring, odorless, radioactive gas found under the ground that can enter the home through cracks in your concrete or dirt basement floor.
 It is a known carcinogen.
-One in seven Vermont homes has unhealthy levels of radon gas and the age of the home has no bearing on radon levels.
+One in seven Vermont homes has unhealthy levels of radon gas.
 There is no way of knowing if radon is present in your home unless you test for it.

 The good news is that radon is something that can usually be addressed if it is found to be present at unsafe levels.
 We can perform a simple test to determine if the radon level in your home is currently safe, to help put your mind at ease and protect the members of your household.
 To learn more about radon, link to The Homeowners Guide to Radon.

 This inspection package is designed specifically for buyers who waived a home inspection when buying their home.
 Now that you have moved in, we’ll help you identify and prioritize components that need repair or replacement, as well as any safety concerns that should be addressed.
 You’ll also get a thorough orientation to how the systems in the home work and what to do in case something goes wrong.